 - Contingent reinforcement involves giving rewards or consequences based on specific behaviors.

-- It is rooted in operant conditioning and relies on the principles established by B.F.
+- Contingent reinforcement is important in operant conditioning; it utilizes principles first described by B.F.
 Skinner and Edward Thorndike.

-- Challenges include managing timing, avoiding over-reliance on external rewards, and tailoring reinforcement to individual needs.
+- Certain factors can make contingent reinforcement more challenging, including managing timing, avoiding over-reliance on external rewards, and tailoring reinforcement to individual needs.

 What Is Contingent Reinforcement?

 Contingent reinforcement refers to a type of reward or consequence that is directly tied to a specific behavior.
-In simple terms, it means that the reinforcement happens only when a particular action is performed.
+That means that the reinforcement happens only when a particular action is performed.

-For example, if a student receives praise only after completing an assignment, that praise is a contingent reinforcement.
+For example, imagine that a student only gets praise from their teacher after they complete an assignment.
+That means that the praise is the contingent reinforcement.
 It is contingent because it depends on the completion of the assignment.

-This concept differs from non-contingent reinforcement, where the reward is given regardless of behavior.
-In contingent reinforcement, the timing and occurrence of the reinforcement are closely linked to the behavior being encouraged or discouraged.
+Contingent reinforcement can be contrasted with non-contingent reinforcement, where the reward is given regardless of behavior.
+In contingent reinforcement, the frequency and timing of the reinforcement are closely linked to the behavior being encouraged or discouraged.

 Contingent reinforcement is a core principle in behavior modification.
 Understanding how it works can help us better see how behaviors are shaped and maintained and how this technique is used in settings like education and therapy.